 That grand gesture of nonpartisanship aside, Schilder lost the race.

-Come November 3, in an election in which 14,889,239 Americans (all of them male) voted, Bryan and Schilder lost.
+Come November 3, in an election in which 14,889,239 Americans (all of them male) voted, William Jennings Bryan and Carl Schilder lost.
 Schilder would haul Taft backer Spicer up Main Street in a wheelbarrow provided by Charles E. Nash’s hardware store while Spicer, sitting on a pillow, smoked one of Schilder’s Telegram cigars accompanied by a brass band.
 Police Chief Maddox said mounted police officers would make sure that beast of burden Schilder was not pestered by small boys.

 On November 7 Carl Schilder paid off his debt.